jonaslu/ain/README.md

 * Templates: Files containing what, how and where to make the API call.
 By convention has the file-ending `.ain`.
 * Sections: Headings in a template file.
 * Environment variables: Enables variables in a template file.
-* Subshells: Enables using the results of a script in a template file.
+* Executables: Enables using the results of another command in a template file.
 * Backends: The thing that makes the API call (curl or httipe).
 * Fatals: Error in parsing the template files (it's your fault).